MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. To clone your ContosoDashboard repository, enter the following command:

+    Be sure to replace `YOUR-USERNAME` with your actual GitHub username before running the command.

     ```powershell
     git clone https://github.com/YOUR-USERNAME/ContosoDashboard.git
     ```

-    Replace `YOUR-USERNAME` with your actual GitHub username.

 1. To navigate into your ContosoDashboard directory, enter the following command: